mounicasirineni/pm-intelligence-digest/README.md

 **Production deployment reveals bugs local testing misses.** Railway's ephemeral filesystem wiped the SQLite DB on every deploy until a persistent volume was mounted.
 The `digest_by_date` route crashed with `citation_index_map is undefined` because only the index route passed that variable to the template.

-**Prompts and evals improve together.** The synthesizer prompt and the eval scorers have been in continuous co-evolution since deployment.
+**Prompt and eval design improve together.** The synthesizer prompt and the eval scorers have been in continuous co-evolution since deployment.
 Topical breadth went through three rewrites — from "reward non-AI" to "penalize both extremes" to "score distance from 60/40 ideal" to a five-theme diversity model — each time because the eval revealed a pattern the current rule couldn't catch (regulation clustering, for instance, passed the AI/non-AI check cleanly).
 Coherence and insight depth scorers were extended mid-project to explicitly check lede fidelity and implication focus after paragraph-level review identified overclaiming and multi-part implications the original rubric scored as fine.
 Citation grounding changed how the whole system is trusted: once every claim has a traceable source, hallucination becomes visible and checkable rather than hidden — and the grounding dimension enforces this programmatically.
 The eval reasons UI — judge reasoning displayed inline in the evals table per dimension — made all of this debuggable in production rather than opaque.

 ## Roadmap